Colleges by Location

 Aside from academics, Ithaca College boasts a vibrant campus life.
 It has over 200 student organizations covering a wide range of interests, from academic and professional clubs to cultural and recreational groups.
 The college's location in the Finger Lakes region of upstate New York offers plenty of outdoor recreational activities, including hiking, biking, and boating.
 Ithaca College is also known for its strong commitment to social justice and sustainability, with various initiatives and programs in place to foster a more inclusive and environmentally conscious campus.

 Ithaca College is a private comprehensive higher education institution located in Ithaca, NY.
-This school follows a semester-based calendar.
+This academic institution uses a semester-based calendar.
 It has an acceptance rate of 69%.
-The freshman retention rate at Ithaca College is 83.3% and the six-year graduation rate is 74%.
+The freshman retention rate at Ithaca College is 84.7% and the six-year graduation rate is 76%.

 For freshmen, the application deadline for this school is February 1.
-The transfer application deadline is March 1.
+For transfer students, the application deadline is March 1.

 Quick Facts